 First Greenland then Iceland :https://www.politico.eu/article/iceland-us-ambassador-billy-long-donald-trump-52nd-state/ .
-At this rate Scotland will be humming Yankee Doodle and driving on the right by Easter.
+At this rate of northerly expansion it will soon be Scotlands turn.
+Who knows ?
+By Easter we could be humming Yankee Doodle and driving on the right.

 Down to Edinburgh on the train to see the eye surgeon for the thrice yearly check-up.
 He's on time and in a jocular mood.
-Angus wonders why surgeons all wear those padded sleeveless gilets ?
-Does wearing one signal he's too important to wear a suit ?
+Angus wonders why surgeons - or at least the ones he meets - all wear those padded sleeveless gilets ?
+Does wearing one signal they're too senior to wear a suit ?
 This morning the eye man is wearing a padded example of the genre in a memorable shade of red with a small 'logo' on the left hand side.
 After peering into my eyes and having read the eye chart aloud twice to his satisfaction we agree to meet again in four months.
 I then head off to join 'The Font' at the Society of Scottish Artists exhibition .

 We find a roof top bar for a night cap.
 It has a view over St. Andrew Square.
 'The Font' thinks the decor is louche in a 1950's Fellini's Rome type of way.
 It's the sort of decor that appeals to the 1%.
 A lampshade tilting at an annoyingly jaunty angle is surreptitiously straightened.
 I wonder if this behaviour is OCDish but am told it isn't.
 We are the only customers.
 'The Font' asks for something exotic and gets a drink that the barman calls a 'Last Word'.
 This is made with green Chartreuse and a variety of other ingredients that are difficult to place.
 Oddly, for Scotland in the winter, the glass is brimming over with ice.